KissPeter/fastapi-performance-optimization/workers_and_threads.md

 <img src="https://kisspeter.github.io/fastapi-performance-optimization/images/async_big_response.svg" alt="Measurement results">

-##### Observation
+#### Observation

 For some strange reason 2 and 5 threads working the best at each worker count, but best results are at 2 and 3 workers

-# Verdict
+## Verdict

 No clear winner, but suggestion of Gunicorn documentation was right, `there is such a thing as too many workers`.
-It is highlyrecommended making a measurement like this and select the best combination for the given usecase.
+It is highly recommended making a measurement like this and select the best combination for the given usecase.
 Feel free to reuse the [test code](https://github.com/KissPeter/fastapi-performance-optimization/blob/main/test_files/test_workers_and_threads.py)

 # Gunicorn vs Uvicorn